EFTEC/ArrayOne/README.md

 ## versions
+* 1.8.1 2023-09-16
+  * change the PHPDOC comments, now it uses markdown instead of "pre" tag.
+  * Added ArrayAccess interface.
+* 1.8 2023-07-29
+  * [mod] group() allows to specify a custom function(s).
 * 1.7 2023-06-04
-  * [new] group() allows to return the grouped value.
-It also allows to return the values as an indexed array
+  * [new] group() allows returning the grouped value.
+It also allows returning the values as an indexed array.
 * 1.6 2023-04-10
   * [optimization] setCurrentArray() now is only used when nav() is called or when the value is returned.
 * 1.5 2023-04-07